aimukhin/minfft/README.md

 dimension.

 ## Performance
-Below are the plots of the speed and accuracy of our library, compared with the libraries of similar design — KissFFT and PocketFFT.
+Below are the plots of speed and accuracy of our library, compared with the libraries of similar design — KissFFT and PocketFFT.
 Performance of a highly optimized machine-specific version of the FFTW library is also shown for reference.